DC23/ccc-gui/README.md

 GUI for the [Car Cost Calculator](https://github.com/DC23/car-cost-calculator).
 An attempt at a total cost of ownership calculator, simply because I plan to get a new car and typically overthink the whole thing.

-To use this, you need to clone both repos from Git and install into a Python environment.
-Neither are in PyPI.
+To use this, you need to clone both repos from Git.
+The Pipfile for this project expects to find the car-cost-calculator code in an adjacent directory.